rn10950/RetroZilla/README.txt

 	use "Open with" from the context menu.

-	3. Once the disk image mounts, open it, and drag the Mozilla icon onto your hard disk.
+	3. Once the disk image mounts, open it, and drag the RetroZilla icon onto your hard disk.

 	4. We recommend that you copy it to the Applications folder.

 	5. Now Eject the disk image.

-	6. If you like, you can drag Mozilla to your dock to have it easily accessible at all times.
-You might also wish to select Mozilla as your default browser in the Internet system preferences pane (under the Web tab).
+	6. If you like, you can drag RetroZilla to your dock to have it easily accessible at all times.
+You might also wish to select RetroZilla as your default browser in the Internet system preferences pane (under the Web tab).